-- The game must be made using 3D tools (think Unity, Blender). - The game concept must address the project briefing. - The game concept must address the needs of the users of the given space (think Concepting research). - The game must exist in prototype form, however basic.
+- The game must be made using 3D tools (think Unity, Blender). - The game concept must address the project briefing. - The game concept must be evaluated with the users of the given space (think Evaluation research). - The game must exist in finished prototype form, suitable to be deployed in the relevant channel.

-In solving the design brief, student teams are supported by project coaches, and a series of workshops and learning streams, including 3D Asset Creation; 3D Programming; Game Design Tools; and Concepting Research.
+In solving the design brief, student teams are supported by project coaches, and a series of workshops and learning streams, including 3D Asset Creation; 3D Programming and Game Engines; Game Design Tools; and Evaluation Research.

-Students are expected to put in the necessary hours and effort to have a tested concept and a working prototype of their game, and to have tested their game with fellow students.
+Students are expected to put in the necessary hours and effort to have a tested, iterated and finished prototype of their game, and to have tested their game with both fellow students and end-users.
 The course is assessed via a demonstration, in which the working prototype is shown to teachers and fellow students; and by a development portfolio, assembled over the duration of the course, in which the student provides evidence of what they have done and what they have learned.